joshusooyaa/etch-a-sketch/README.md

 2. Link state of eraser, color, and rainbow to each other
     * We now have multiple ways to draw -- draw with color, draw with rainbow, or erase, so we need to make it so we can't have two or more "checked"
 3. Link to `updateGridItem` and have it now check the state it's in -- if it's in draw mode, draw that color, if it's in rainbow mode, call `getRandomColor` to get the random color.
+    * `getRandomColor` will return a HEX color code.
+Although to calculate this is slower, this is ideal since we have a style variable that we use (which uses HEX) to update colors in the UI based on the current color, and we'll update this variable to the random color as well.

 **Pseudocode for `getRandomColor`**
 ```
+for 6 iterations
+   get a random hex character (from 0-9 A-F)
+   append the random hex character to color

+return hex color

 ```